Writers in Residence at Gladstone's Library

 For two weeks’ residency:

 Adnan Mahmutović, formerly a Bosnian war refugee, now a lecturer and Writer in Residence at the Department of English, Stockholm University.
-Adnan will be with us from Monday 20 January - Monday 3 February
+Adnan was with us from Monday 20 January - Monday 3 February, and with fellow Writers in Residence, Neil Griffiths, Tania Hershman and Melissa Harrison, was a leading figure in our inaugural Hearth mini festival.
+During a weekend of stimulating workshops, talks, discussions and debate, Adnan led a talk on writing across borders.

 Melissa Harrison, a writer, photographer and winner of the 2010 John Muir Trust’s ‘Wild Writing’ Award.
-Melissa will be with from Thursday 30 January - Thursday 10 February
+Melissa was with us from Thursday 30 January - Thursday 10 February, and with fellow Writers in Residence, Neil Griffiths, Tania Hershman and Adnan Mahmutovic, was a leading figure in our inaugural Hearth mini festival.
+During a weekend of stimulating workshops, talks, discussions and debate, Melissa led a talk on inspiration.

 His debut novel, Betrayal in Naples (Penguin), explores the consequential nature of life and was the winner of the Authors' Club Best First Novel, and his second, Saving Caravaggio (Penguin), was shortlisted for the Costa Novel of the Year.